Become a BCBSNC Provider or Recredential

 Please make sure before contacting us that the credentialing application is in the "Completed" stage.
 Any other stage (ex.
 "Submitted", "First Provider Contact") will result in slowing the credentialing process.

-Option 2: Manually Submit Your Application
+Option 2: Manually Submit Your Application (Facilities must use this option when completing an application)

 If you’d rather email, fax, or mail your information, you’ll need to fill out the application and send your documents to us.